Least-Cost Transportation Planning

 Least Cost planning recognizes that there is usually no single strategy that will address problems, and it is not always possible to predict the effectiveness of a particular management strategy or anticipate all future conditions.
 It allows Contingency-Based Planning, that is, planning that addresses uncertainty by deploying solutions on an as-needed basis.
 For example, a transportation plan may identify 5 strategies to implement immediately, another 4 to implement in two years if stated targets are not achieved, and another 3 can be implemented in the future if needed.
 This tends to be cost effective and flexible, because strategies are only deployed if they are needed, and additional strategies can be ready for quick deployment if unexpected changes create additional needs.
 This approach is ideal for medium and long-range transportation and land use planning.

-Current planning and funding practices often favor capital expenditures over maintenance and Traffic Operations, and highway expenditures over transit or TDM programs (Beimborn and Puentes, 2003).
+Current planning and funding practices often favor capital expenditures over maintenance and Traffic Operations, and highway expenditures over transit or TDM programs (Beimborn and Puentes 2003).
 Capital projects are considered prestigious and some government funds may only be used for major capital improvements.
 This encourages jurisdictions to expand infrastructure and implement major new projects even when they have inadequate resources to maintain and operate existing facilities, or when incremental improvements to existing facilities and demand management strategies would provide greater economic benefits.
 Several omissions and distortions in current transportation planning practices tend to violate least-cost planning principles (Comprehensive Transportation Planning).

 The Case For Economic Neutrality in Transport Planning